DEATHCRANES/egobfolloweryaoi/README.md

  , TO  DUST  , THOU SHALT RETURN

-               my therapist will hear about you
+             my therapist will hear about you.